Flexibility of the Pressure Function: Overview

 \section{Overview}

-Katok launched the flexibility program which has been described in a nutshell as follows: ``there should be no restrictions on the dynamical characteristics apart from a few obvious ones”.
+Katok launched the flexibility program which he described as follows: ``under properly understood general restrictions, within a fixed class of smooth dynamical systems dynamical invariants take arbitrary values”.
 Hence, the flexibility program is geared towards an understanding of the most general constraints which define a common class of dynamical systems and the building of tools to readily change all other dynamical specifications within those constraints.
-This is a novel direction in dynamics which has been explicitly stated in \cite{BKHR}.
+This is a novel direction in dynamics which has been explicitly stated in \cite{EK,BKHR}.
 At the same time however, the core problems are clear and accessible to a rather broad community of mathematicians working within the area and this has made the program develop at a rapid pace.
 Although Katok originally formulated the program for smooth dynamical systems, his perception is highly relevant for general topological dynamical systems on compact spaces.
 In this note we apply it to the topological pressure functional in the class of compact symbolic systems.

 Within the last few years there has been a great deal of activity around Katok's ideas of flexibility.
 We briefly describe some of these works.
 For conservative Anosov flows on three-dimensional manifolds the basic flexibility problem involves realization of arbitrary pairs of numbers as values for topological and metric entropy subject only to the variational inequality.
 In \cite{EK} the authors consider smooth closed Riemannian surfaces of negative curvature and show that all the possible values for the topological and metric (with respect to the Liouville measure) entropies of the geodesic flow are realized within this class.
 In situations where the relevant invariant measure varies with the dynamics, one may be interested in the values of Lyapunov exponents.
 The flexibility of Lyapunov exponents was proven for expanding maps on a circle \cite{E1} and for Anosov area-preserving diffeomorphisms on tori \cite{E2}.
 Subsequently, the fundamental paper \cite{BKHR} outlines the program and provides flexibility results for volume-preserving systems with respect to the volume measure.
 These results have already been improved and extended in \cite{CS}.